-For Objective HR-3, constructing affordable rental housing for special needs populations, the State anticipated the completion of 54 units during the program year, but none were completed.
-Howevever, the Mohouli Heights Senior Neighborhood project in the County of Hawaii is under construction and is expected to produce a total of 60 affordable rental units for seniors, and the County of Kauai is progressing on the development of its Rice Camp Senior Housing project, expected to produce another 60 senior units when completed.
+For Objective HR-3, constructing affordable rental housing for special needs populations, the State anticipated the completion of 54 units during the program year.
+None were completed, but the Mohouli Heights Senior Neighborhood project in the County of Hawaii is under construction and is expected to produce a total of 60 affordable rental units for seniors.
+In addition, the County of Kauai is progressing on the development of its Rice Camp Senior Housing project, expected to produce 60 senior units when completed.

 For Objective H-1, development (new construction or acquisition/rehab of existing buildings) of new transitional housing units to assist victims of domestic violence or the working homeless, the State anticipated the completion of five units during the program year, but none were completed.
 However, the acquisition of two properties in the County of Kauai was completed, and rehabilitation started in PY2012.
-One of the properties will be subdivided to provide two units, resulting in a total of three housing units when completed.
+One of the properties will be subdivided into two units, resulting in a total of three housing units when completed.